camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-api.md

 ```

 Inside a query, an arbitrary amount of OR queries can be used.
 When building a query which consists not only of a single
-OR query but also of ANDed filter criteria, the OR query is appended to the criteria chain by a leading AND expression.
+OR query but also of filter criteria linked together with an AND expression, the OR query is appended to the criteria chain by a leading AND expression.

 {{< note title="Heads-up!" class="info" >}}
   - This functionality is only available for task queries.
-  - Each filter criterion can be used only once inside a query.
+  - Each filter criterion can only be used once inside a query.
   When a filter criterion is used more than once, only the value which was applied last is used within the query.
   - The following methods cannot be applied to an OR query for tasks: orderBy...(), initializeFormKeys(),
   withCandidateGroups(), withoutCandidateGroups(), withCandidateUsers(), withoutCandidateUsers().